 The Sport Program is an integral part of the Co-Curriculum at Loyola College.
 All students in year 7-11 participate in sporting programs once a week either by representing the school in Associated Co-educational Schools (ACS) Sporting competitions or our intra school LCS program.
 Year 12 students are also able to participate.
 Students are also able to compete in the three squad teams- Swimming, Athletics and Cross Country at ACS level.

 There is a well-developed House Shield Competition in place within the College.
 Students are allocated to a House which serves as both a pastoral unit as well as an important vehicle for co-curricular activities.
 House activities include: Swimming, Athletics, Cross Country, Lunchtime Sport, Chess, Debating, Public Speaking and House Eisteddfod.
 Houses compete for House Shield points in each of these events.

 Being involved in co-curricular activities is a vital part of a Loyola education and it is expected that all students in Years 7 – 12 will involve themselves in some aspect of school life outside the classroom during the year.
 The aim is to get the balance between classroom and co-curricular commitments correct for the individual.

-Click here to view the 2017 Co-Curriculum handbook.
+Click here to view our Co-Curriculum handbook.